INFORMSJoC/2023.0366/README.md

 ## Replicating

-The `codes` folder contains all the code which implements the framework of this paper.
+The `code` folder contains all the code which implements the framework of this paper.

 * `I-PU.R` contains functions for building and optimizing the I-PU model
 * Comparison Methods